Google fires engineer who said the company's artificial intelligence was self-aware

-Blake Lemonthe engineer of Google who told The Washington Post that the artificial intelligence (IA) of the company was sentient, said the company fired him this Friday, 22.

-Lemoine says he received a termination email from the company on Friday, the 22nd, along with a video conference request.
-He asked to have a third face-to-face meeting, but says Google declined.
-Lemoine says he’s been talking to lawyers about his options.
+Blake Lemonthe engineer of Google who declared to the newspaper The Washington Post that artificial intelligence (IA) of the company was able to feel and have desires like a person, said he was fired by the company on Friday, 22.
+Lemoine said he received a termination email from the company along with a request for a videoconference.
+He asked to have a face-to-face meeting, which Google reportedly declined.
+Now, he studies legal options with his lawyers.

-Lemoine worked for Google’s Responsible AI organization, and, as part of his job, started talking to LaMDA, the company’s artificially intelligent system for building chatbots.
-He came to believe that technology was sentientafter starting to test whether artificial intelligence could use discriminatory or hateful speech.
+Lemoine worked for Google’s Responsible AI organization, and as part of his work, he started talking to LaMDA, the company’s artificially intelligent system for building chatbots.
+He came to believe that technology was sentient, after starting to test whether artificial intelligence could use discriminatory or hateful speech.
+The engineer even compared Google’s system to a “7 or 8 year old”.

 In a statement, Google spokesperson Brian Gabriel said the company takes AI development seriously and has reviewed LaMDA 11 times, as well as publishing a research paper detailing responsible development efforts.